slince/di/README.md

     ]
 ]);

-//when instantiated
+//When you get the service
 $container->get(Director::class, [
     'name' => '%directorName%',
     'age' => '%director.age%' //Support dot access to deep data ]);

-//when register a class definition
+//when you register a class definition
 $container->define('director', Director::class)
      ->setArguments([
         'name' => '%directorName%',